Bounded t-structures on the category of perfect complexes: Introduction

+If $Z=X$ then it is customary to drop the $Z$ in the notation, as in $\Dqcs Z(X)=\Dqc(X)$, $\dperfs ZX=\dperf X$ and $\dcohs Z(X)=\dcoh(X)$.
+And for $Z=X$ the result (ii) is relatively old, it can be found already in Lipman and Neeman~\cite[Theorem~4.1]{Lipman-Neeman07}.
+Assuming furthermore that $Z=X$ is separated, there is a trick, explained in Section~\ref{S27}, allowing us to deduce (i) from the theory developed in~\cite{Neeman17A}.
+This was the approach taken in an earlier incarnation of the present article: the resulting paper was much shorter, but the theorems weren't nearly as sharp.

+Part of the interest, of the current, improved version of the article, is the generalization of the requisite machinery to cover the case of $\Dqcs Z(X)$; see Theorem~\ref{T27.1} for (i) and Theorem~\ref{T29.1} for (ii).
+Fortunately for us, the work for proving Theorem~\ref{T29.1} has already been done for us, in the Stacks Project.
+See the references in Section~\ref{S29}, in the paragraph just preceding the precise statement of Theorem~\ref{T29.1}.
+Thus the real technical improvement that is new to this article is Theorem~\ref{T27.1}.
+The short summary, in the language of~\cite{Neeman17A}, is that we prove (a) that the category $\Dqcs Z(X)$ is weakly approximable, and (b) that the standard \tstr\ on $\Dqcs Z(X)$ is in the preferred equivalence class.

+Because the equivalence relation on \tstr s is essential to the article, we give a self-contained, complete treatment of the proof of (b).
+The assertion (a) is proved in the (separate) Section~\ref{S28}, which is designed so that the reader can safely skip it.
+The reader who does choose to read Section~\ref{S28} will be assumed to have some familiarity with the author's~\cite{Neeman17A}, we allow ourselves to freely cite results from there.
+And in Section~\ref{S400} there will be further discussion, of the combination of Theorem~\ref{T27.1} with Theorem~\ref{T29.1} and how it fits in with the theory of approximability in triangulated categories.

-It follows from (i), coupled with the easy Lemma~\ref{L3.1}, that all bounded \tstr s on $\dperf X$ are equivalent.
-If $X$ is singular, Theorems~\ref{T0.1} and \ref{T0.3} say that there are no bounded \tstr s on $\dperf X$; this makes the assertion that the bounded \tstr s are all equivalent true but empty.
-It is therefore natural to ask what is true about $\dcoh(X)$---which has at least one bounded \tstr\ for every $X$.
-The last result of the article, Proposition~\ref{P3.3}, proves that, under mild hypotheses, the bounded \tstr s on $\dcoh(X)$ are also all equivalent.
+It follows from (i), coupled with the easy Lemma~\ref{L3.1}, that all bounded \tstr s on $\dperfs ZX$ are equivalent.
+If $Z$ meets the singular locus of $X$, then Theorem~\ref{T0.1} says that there are no bounded \tstr s on $\dperfs ZX$; this makes the assertion that the bounded \tstr s are all equivalent true but empty.
+It is therefore natural to ask what is true about $\dcohs Z(X)$---which has at least one bounded \tstr\ for every $X$.
+The last pair of results in the article, Theorems~\ref{T31.3} and \ref{T3.3}, give conditions under which we can prove that the bounded \tstr s on $\dcohs Z(X)$ are all equivalent.
+A summary of what we know is presented in Remark~\ref{R997.3}.

+It seems eminently plausible that the results about $\dcohs Z(X)$ are not best possible.
+They are all we can prove at the moment.

 We should mention that, until now, there were few known results in the direction of Antieau, Gepner and Heller \cite[Conjecture~1.5]{Antieau-Gepner-Heller19}.
 There were of course the {\it K}-theoretic theorems of~\cite{Antieau-Gepner-Heller19} which motivated the conjecture---the reader can find an excellent account of this background in the introduction to~\cite{Antieau-Gepner-Heller19}.
 Harry Smith~\cite{SmithHarry19} proved the conjecture for affine $X$, and Gepner and Haesemeyer studied the class of bounded \tstr s that behave well with respect to restriction to affines.
 For those \tstr s, reduction to Harry Smith's result can be applied.